tilda-ai/tilda-cli/README.md

 # deactivate venv (or run the next command in a new terminal)
 deactivate

-# install the tilda package on your machine
+# install the tilda package in edit mode for development
-pipx install . --upgrade
+pipx install -e .

 tilda terminal "say hello"
 ```